pocoproject/poco/README.md

 #### Installing

-The POCO C++ Libraries headers and libraries can be optionally be installed by building the `install` target.
+The POCO C++ Libraries headers and libraries can optionally be installed by building the `install` target.

 ```
 $ sudo cmake --build . --target install
 ```

-The default install location is `/usr/local/` on Linux and macOS and `C:\Program Files (x64)\` on Windows and can be overridden by setting the `CMAKE_INSTALL_PREFIX` CMake variable.
+The default install location is `/usr/local/` on Linux and macOS and `C:\Program Files\` on Windows and can be overridden by setting the `CMAKE_INSTALL_PREFIX` CMake variable.